Terms and Conditions for the supply of goods and services.

 • A concession means a senior citizen, student

-• A student means an adult or senior who holds any type of valid photographic identity card showing that they are a full-time student
+• A student means an adult or senior who holds any type of valid photographic identity card showing that they are a student (part or full time)

-• Proof of registered disability must be offered to enable a free carers admission to be issued
+• Proof of registered disability must be provided to enable free carers admission.
+We will accept the following documents:

 Ticket purchase and validity

-On arrival at Jodrell Bank, the following will be required:
+On arrival at Jodrell Bank Centre for Engagement, the following will be required:

 • Appropriate proof of entitlement to any discounted ticket rate claimed (such as NUS card) for each person to be admitted under the ticket.
 You will be asked to pay the full admission price in the instance of proof not being available

-• The print out of your booking confirmation, or your name and the booking reference number (provided at the time of purchase)
+• Your Annual Ticket, or your name and the booking reference number (provided at the time of purchase)

-• The payment card used to purchase the on-line tickets on this website (Jodrell Bank reserves the right to refuse admission if the correct booking reference and/or payment card is not produced)
+• The payment card used to purchase the on-line tickets on this website (Jodrell Bank Centre for Engagement reserves the right to refuse admission if the correct booking reference and/or payment card is not produced)

-• Annual Passes are valid for 12 months from the date of purchase.
+• Annual Tickets are valid for 12 months from the date of purchase.

-• Annual Passes are non-transferable and non-refundable in part or whole.
+• Annual Tickets are non-transferable and non-refundable in part or whole.
 They may only be used by the signatory.
 Failure to comply will invalidate the ticket.

-• The Annual Pass entitles the bearer to 12 months entry to the Jodrell Bank Discovery Centre from the date of purchase.
+• The Annual Ticket entitles the bearer to 12 months entry to the Jodrell Bank Centre for Engagement from the date of purchase.

-• No entry can be allowed without a valid card.
+• No entry can be allowed without a valid annual ticket number.

 • Optional, bookable public events will incur an additional cost.

-• Annual passes are not valid on occasional special event days (see our website for details), The stated fee will be applicable to enter these events.
+• Annual Tickets are not valid on occasional special event days (see our website for details), The stated fee will be applicable to enter these events.

 • Cannot be used in conjunction with any educational visits.